adopted-ember-addons/ember-data-model-fragments/README.md

 });
 ```

+Since fragment deserialization uses the value of a single attribute in the parent model, the `normalizeResponse` method of the serializer is never used.
+And since the attribute value is not a full-fledged [JSON API](http://jsonapi.org/) response, `DS.JSONAPISerializer` cannot be used with fragments.
+Because of this, auto-generated fragment serializers **do not use the application serializer** and instead use `DS.JSONSerializer`.
+If common logic must be added to auto-generated fragment serializers, apps can register a custom `serializer:-fragment` with the application in an initializer.

 If custom serialization of the owner record is needed, fragment [snapshots](http://emberjs.com/api/data/classes/DS.Snapshot.html) can be accessed using the [`Snapshot#attr`](http://emberjs.com/api/data/classes/DS.Snapshot.html#method_attr) method.
 Note that this differs from how relationships are accessed on snapshots (using `belongsTo`/`hasMany` methods):

 ```javascript